Mercandj/presentation/mwm-5-dynamic-delivery/presentation/PITCHME.md

 ```
 dependencies {
-	implementation project(":app_search_dynamic") <-- TO REMOVE
+   implementation project(":app_search_dynamic") <- TO REMOVE
    api "com.google.android.play:core:1.3.6"
 }
 ```

-In case of the transformation of a module into a dynamic module, we must remove in the base module the dependency to the dynamic module.
+Remove in the base module the dependency to the dynamic module.

 ---